There are lots of ways young people can get involved with learning about the local environment.

 Forums are held once per term and are based on the Education Program themes.
 Student representatives from your school are invited to attend forums throughout the year.
-These YEL forums involve fun, hands-on activities in a natural setting such as a national park or a wetland.
+These YEL forums involve fun, hands-on activities in a outdoor setting such as a national park, wetland or even a farm.

 If you are a year 5-6 student in the Murraylands and Riverland region and interested in becoming a Young Environmental Leader, talk to your teacher and direct them to our website or contact an Education Officer for more information.

 The Education Program supports youth action groups in schools to help students develop leadership skills and develop a voice around environmental topics.